denisenepraunig/apple-tv-balance-board/README.md

 ![Lunch box mounted onto the balance board with tape](pictures/lunchbox-on-balance-board.jpg)

 ## Starter Projects
-Currently there is one simple game example which you can control via the balance board or you hold the Siri Remote in your hands.
+Currently there is one simple game example which you can control via the balance board or you hold the Siri Remote in your hands (best experience when you turn it upside down).
 Have a look inside the [starter projects](starter-projects/README.md).

 ![bear fish game](pictures/bear-fish.png)